decretist/Dissertation/Chapter3/chapter3.markdown

 304.

 [29] Noonan, “Gratian Slept Here,” 153–54.
-The recently rediscovered Siena necrology makes Robert's identification more plausible than it would have appeared to Noonan, though by no means certain.
+The recently rediscovered Siena necrology makes Robert's identification more plausible, though by no means certain, than it would have appeared to Noonan.

 [30] Noonan, 162–63.